pawoods/spring-valley/README.md

 I wrote up the below user stories to ensure I kept the users in mind when creating the site.
 As I planned to have a multi level permission structure, I made a note to ensure each next level had full visibility and functionality of the user level below:

-1. First time User
+1. First time User - I should...

     - See a description of the site and be able to view all recipe and category content, including detailed recipes.
     - Have a clear navigation menu that is consistently accessible.
     - Have prompts to register for an account to get more from the site and find an easy to complete registration form with helpful form field feedback.
     - Find a contact page to submit feedback to admin with queries or comments.

-2. Registered user (in addition to first time user)
+2. Registered user (in addition to first time user) - I should...

     - Find a simple sign in page to log in to my account, giving feedback on incorrect account information.
     - See my details on a profile page, including personal information, recipes I have created and recipes I have liked.